 The itinerary is given as a guide only.
 Actual holiday content may vary according to the judgement of our captain and crew, and elements beyond our control, especially weather.

 A quick note about Polar Bears

-Polar Bears make their way across the Arctic pack ice to Spitsbergen in winter, and our voyage gives us excellent chances of seeing them.
+Polar Bears make their way across the Arctic pack ice to Svalbard in winter, and our voyage gives us excellent chances of seeing them.
 Bears need frozen sea ice to hunt seals, and are great travellers.
-On this voyage we have chances of Bear as soon as we reach the pack ice, and then throughout our visit to Svalbard.
-This is a very cost effective way of looking for Polar Bear!
+On this voyage we have chances of Bear as soon as we reach the pack ice, and then throughout our voyage.
+Nothing is guaranteed of course, although this is a very cost effective way of looking for Polar Bear!

 PREVIOUS VISITS BY HEATHERLEA TO SVALBARD

 Here are a couple of observations from Kenny Taylor, BBC Wildlife Expert on that voyage, and also from Heatherlea Guide Dylan Walker.

 'A Midsummer's Ice Bear' - Kenny Taylor